liberland/docs/blockchain/LLM-LLD-dilemma.md

  * Let the political token remain LLM.
 Let there be a new governance token that takes over network consensus, validation, and Liberland money: LLD.

 ## Pain Points
-* This solution, though one chosen, was a compromise.
-It had yet to be planned from the start and was designed to react to the situation described above when we became fully aware of it thanks to our dedicated development partners.
+* This solution was a compromise.
+It had not been planned from the start this way and was instead designed to react to the situation described above when we became fully aware of it thanks to our dedicated development partners.
 * The biggest issue I find as a designer is that the system is less intuitive than the one with only one governance token.
 People like number one better than number two.
 * The functions are delimitated between LLD and LLM in a logical but not intuitive manner.
 Unless you think long and hard about blockchains, it will not be *obvious* to you that a State-on-blockchain must split its governance token and do so precisely as we propose.
 * Any token issuance is a *liability* in the economic sense to the issuer.
 The token should be covered by financial reserves or something else, such as the project's potential.
 The more tokens one issues, the more bags they have to split their capital into to cover the emission.
 We mitigate this by sensible issuance of both tokens: Where many projects start in billions, we leave the initial token supply in the millions.